-Financial Statements: Type of auditor's report issued: Internal control over financial reporting: Unmodified Material weaknesses identified?
-Significant deficiencies identified not considered to be material weaknesses?
-Noncompliance material to financial statements noted?
-Nor No ne Reported No Federal Awards: Internal control over major programs: Material weaknesses identified?
-Significant deficiencies identified not considered to be material weaknesses No No Type of auditor's report issued on compliance for major federal programs: Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance?
-Unmodified No Identification of Major Federal Programs: Federal CFDA Number Child Care and Development Block Grant 93.575 Dollar threshold used to distinguish between Type A and Type B Programs: \$ 750,000 Auditee qualified as low-risk auditee pursuant to the Uniform Guidance No
+Financial Statements : Type of auditor's report issued: Unmodified Internal control over financial reporting: onnouneu Material weaknesses identified?
+No Significant deficiencies identified not considered to be material weaknesses?
+N one Reported Noncompliance material to financial statements noted?
+No Federal Awards: Internal control over major programs: Material weaknesses identified?
+No Significant deficiencies identified not considered to be material weaknesses No Type of auditor's report issued on compliance for major federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) of the Uniform Guidance?
+No Federal Assistance Listing Identification of Major Federal Programs: 1 Number Child Care and Development Block Grant 93.575 Education Stabilization Fund Under the Coronavirus Aid, Relief, and Economic Security Act 84.425 Dollar threshold used to distinguish between Type A and Type B Programs: \$ 750,000 Ŷ Auditee qualified as low-risk auditee pursuant to the Uniform Guidance No Continuity Findings Financial Statement Audit